giantswarm/docs/src/content/reference/web-interface/tenant-cluster-labelling.md

   - https://github.com/orgs/giantswarm/teams/team-ludacris
 ---

-# Giant Swarm Tenant Cluster Labelling in The Web Interface
+# Labelling Tenant Clusters using the web interface

 Labels are a mechanism to assign short pieces of additional information to your Giant Swarm tenant clusters.
-For more information about this feature, check out the [Labelling tenant clusters](/guides/tenant-cluster-labelling/) user guide.
+For more information about this feature, check out the [labelling tenant clusters](/guides/tenant-cluster-labelling/) user guide.

 ## Viewing tenant cluster labels